Trisections obtained by trivially regluing surface-knots: Preliminaries

-Meier and Zupan \cite{MZ2} showed that every pair of a 4-manifold $X$ and a surface-knot $S$ in $X$ admits a bridge trisection, using a technical operation called \textit{meridional stabilization}.
-Note that when we meridionally stabilize a bridge trisection of $(X,S)$, for the trisection of $X$, we simply stabilize it.
-This observation takes an important role in the proof of our main theorem.
+Note that when we meridionally stabilize a bridge trisection of $(X,S)$, for the underlying trisection of $X$, we simply stabilize it.
+This observation is used in the proof of our main theorem.

-\begin{thm}[Theorem 2 in \cite{MZ2}] Let $S$ be a surface-link in a 4-manifold $X$ with a $(g,k)$-trisection $T$.
+\begin{thm}[Theorem 2 in \cite{MZ2}] Let $S$ be a surface-link in a closed 4-manifold $X$ with a $(g,k)$-trisection $T$.
 Then, the pair $(X,S)$ admits a $(g,k;b,n)$-bridge trisection with $b=3n-\chi(S)$, where $n$ is the number of connected components of $S$. \end{thm}

 Note that in Theorem \ref{thm:good bridge position}, if $S$ is a 2-knot, then $S$ can be in 1-bridge position with respect to a trisection obtained by stabilizing $T$.
 Furthermore if $S$ is a $P^2$-knot, then $S$ can be in 2-bridge position.